FlyTulane

 How do I get started?

-Create an account, then pick an activity above.
-For neurons, open the 3D viewer, click a branch segment, and start proofreading masks.
-For mitochondria, pick a tile from the grid and edit the colored overlays.
+Create an account, then click Browse Neurons above.
+Open the 3D viewer, click a branch segment, and start proofreading masks frame by frame.

 How does the paintbrush work?

 Select Add to paint or Subtract to erase.
-Adjust Brush size with the slider, use Opacity to compare against the raw EM image, and hit Save when you're done.
+Adjust Brush size with the slider, use Opacity to compare against the raw EM image.
+Your changes auto-save.
 Keyboard shortcuts: A add, S subtract, navigate.

 How do I approve my work?

-When a frame looks correct, click Approve Step (neurons) or Approve Frame (mito).
+When a frame looks correct, click Approve.
 Approved items turn green in the progress bar.
-Three independent annotators review each unit of work.
+Multiple independent annotators review each frame to build consensus.

 Tips for efficient annotation